 And out of nowhere, there are cool towers on the route

-Chapman’s Pool is another wonderful spot on the Jurassic Coast
+Chapman’s Pool is another wonderful spot on the Jurassic Coast.
+One of my favourite parts of the walk.

 And you think you’ve seen everything, then these little gems pop up – years of history in one spot